sunjianyu1103/ASUS-FX504GE-Hackintosh/README.md

     1. CsmVideoDxe64
     1. UsbKbDxe-64
     1. UsbMouseDxe-64
-    1. NvmExpressDxe-64.efi (if you use NVMe SSD)
+    1. NvmExpressDxe-64.efi (If you use NVMe SSD)
     1. HFSPlus-64 (If you have HFS+ partitions)
     1. NTFS-64 (If you have NTFS partitions)